burke-dev/SecretMerger/README.md

 # SecretMerger
-Merge two json files - one config and one secrets file Input files are:
+Merge two json files into one output file - one config and one secrets file

+To run:
+  - launch.json has option for "Secret Merger"

+Input files are:
-  - rawData\secretManager\config.json
+  - "config"  =>  rawData\secretManager\config.json
-  - rawData\secretManager\secrets.json
+  - "secrets" =>  rawData\secretManager\secrets.json

 Output file is:
-  - output\secretMerger-0-Output.json
+  - "output"  =>  output\secretMerger-0-Output.json

 Example:
-  - config.json
+  - config
   {
     "Meditation": {
       "EventSubject": "Duck",